davycloud/docker-hexo/README.md

 ```

 Just remember:

-- we don't need this container run, so don't forget to use the `--rm` option to remove it automatically.
+- we don't need keep this container, so don't forget to use the `--rm` option to remove it automatically.
-- use `--volumes-from` to mount from our earlier created blog volume, otherwise we will create a new volume with initial hexo.
+- use `--volumes-from` to mount from our earlier created blog volume, otherwise it will create a new volume with initial hexo.

 ### Generate static files: